-- Follow the directions of staff and act accordingly. - Behave appropriately and model good behaviour for pupils. - Report any concerns to the trip lead or other staff present as soon as possible. - Make sure pupils under their supervision are acting safely and appropriately, and raise any issues with staff as soon as possible.
+- Follow the directions of staff and act accordingly. - Behave appropriately and model good behaviour for pupils. - Report any concerns to the trip lead or other staff present as soon as possible. - Review all risk assessments before the trip departs and raise any concerns with the trip lead - Make sure pupils under their supervision are acting safely and appropriately and raise any issues with staff as soon as possible. - Adhere to the volunteer code of conduct for educational visits (see section 6 and appendix 1)

-3.7 Pupils
+3.8 Pupils